campworkcoeman/campworkcoeman.org/cub-scouts/overview.md

 An action packed week for 4^th and 5^th graders who are ready for a week-long camp experience.
 The program focuses on the Adventure of Scouting where Scouts can earn activity pins and other advancement opportunities.
-Webelos also get the opportunity to see what awaits them in the Boy Scout program.
+Webelos also get the opportunity to see what awaits them in the Scouts BSA program.

 > %list-group%
 > <a href="{{ site.url }}/cub-scouts/webelos-resident-camp/" class="list-group-item">Learn more&hellip;</a>